luizmarinhojr/gnome-gdrive-sync-integration/README.md

     <img src="https://raw.githubusercontent.com/pedromxavier/flag-badges/main/badges/BR.svg" alt="made in <country code>">
 </a>

-# Synchronization to Google Drive and Fedora Gnome.
+# Synchronization to Google Drive and Gnome.

 ### This application uses Gnome's own Online Accounts interface, there is no need for any external connection to Google or the need to enter a password.